sashafirsov/pokeapi-sprites/README.md

 # PokéAPI Sprites <a href="https://pokeapi.co/api/v2/pokemon/smeargle"><img src='https://veekun.com/dex/media/pokemon/global-link/235.png' height=50px/></a>

-    This project is a fork of https://github.com/PokeAPI/sprites to publish it on npmjs.org and https://unpkg.com CDN
+    This project is a fork of https://github.com/PokeAPI/sprites to publish SVG and GIF on npmjs.org and https://unpkg.com CDN

 To save load on PokéAPI, we host all the sprite images here.